Maldives national football team: 2018 SAFF Suzuki Cup winners

-Maldives was drawn in a group with Sri Lanka and India.
-Maldives drew with Sri Lanka at 0–0 and lost to India 2–0.
-Due to Maldives and Sri Lanka having accumulated the same points a coin toss was held to decide which team will advance to the semi finals against Nepal.
-Luck was in favor of Maldives as it won the coin toss and the match against Nepal by 3–0.
+Maldives was drawn in a group with Sri Lanka and India, where they drew with Sri Lanka at 0–0 and lost to India 2–0.
+Due to Maldives and Sri Lanka having accumulated the same points, a coin toss was held to decide which team will advance to the semi-finals against Nepal.
+Luck was in favor of Maldives as they won the coin toss and the match against Nepal 3–0.

 This meant that Maldives would once against compete with India in the finals.
 During the first half of the match Maldives player Ibrahim Mahudhee scored the opening goal and in the second half Hamza Mohamed makes an excellent threaded through pass that allowed Ali Fasir to score the second goal for Maldives.
-India,'s Sumeet Pass scored a consolation goal for India in extra time.
+India's Sumeet Passi scored a consolation goal for India in extra time.

-The match ended with Maldives as the victor's of the 2018 Saff Suzuki championship making them the second team in the competition to have ever won the Cup more than once.
+The match ended with Maldives as the victors of the 2018 SAFF Suzuki championship making them the second team in the competition to have ever won the Cup more than once.
 Maldives goal keeper Mohamed Faisal won the MVP award of the competition for his work between the sticks.

+2021 SAFF Championship

+Maldives hosted the 2021 SAFF Championship, failing to advance to the knockout round from the lone group phase, achieving victories over Bangladesh and Sri Lanka, and losing against Nepal and India in their four matches.
+The team was placed at the top of the table until the eventual defeat against India in the last match of the group stage.

+2023 SAFF Championship

+Maldives left the tournament from group stage with a win and two losses.